Beach Bay Snorkeling

-East of Georgetown and west of Bodden Town, the snorkelling at Beach Bay is ideal for beginners inside a protected man-made lagoon.
-The best reef is located about 60 feet offshore in water from 5 to 40 feet deep.
-During Beach Bay snorkeling, you may encounter damselfish, snapper and sea turtles.
-The access is located about 1 mile west of Bodden Town.
+East of Georgetown and southwest of Bodden Town, the snorkelling at Beach Bay is ideal for beginners inside a protected man-made lagoon.
+The best reef is located about 60 feet offshore in water from 5 to 40 feet deep, and it is quite dramatic.
+During Beach Bay snorkeling, you may encounter damselfish, snapper, stingrays and sea turtles.

-After a long day of snorkeling at Halfmoon Bay, you might want to grab a cool, refreshing drink at Bar Jack, Tiki Beach or the Wreck Bar at Rum Point.
+After a long day of snorkeling at Beach Bay, you might want to grab a cool, refreshing drink at Bar Jack or Tiki Beach.